Autumn in the Butler Pantry

 Shelves filled with my collection of white serve ware.

-This is a little favorite spot for styling dishes for the season.
+This is a little favorite spot for styling dishes for the seasons.

-All year long there are various dishes on display and for autumn- metals and pumpkins are in the rotation.
+All year long there are various dishes on display and for autumn- metals, copper and pumpkins are in the rotation.

 I love a collected feel!